-All output from the VLBA correlator (both the original, hardware-based system and the new DiFX software correlator) is maintained in the NRAO data archive, and can be accessed via an online facility at http://archive.cv.nrao.edu.
+All output from the VLBA correlator is maintained in the NRAO data archive, and can be accessed via an online facility at http://archive.cv.nrao.edu.
 The user(s) who proposed the observations retains a proprietary right to the data for an interval of 12 months following the end of correlation of the last observations requested in the original proposal, or a direct extension of that proposal.
 Thereafter, the archived data are available to any person on request.
 Data can be obtained from the archive either as multiple correlator output files, or as large FITS files with default calibrations attached.